cpalileo/regex-tutorial/gist-template.md

-# Title (replace with your title)
+# Regex Tutorial

-Introductory paragraph (replace this with your text)
+Regular expression or Regex for short, is used for the purpose of allowing a computer to search for a character or set of characters though search string algorithms.
+In order to write code in Regex a particular syntax must be followed.
+The purpose of this tutorial is to assist developers in writing syntax in Regex to be used in their applications.

 ## Summary

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
+A summary describing the regex featured in the tutorial.
 Replace this text with your summary.

 ## Table of Contents